-Seismic data in nearshore fjords in central Spitsbergen are from the Norwegian Petroleum Directorate and uninterpreted seismic lines are provided in supplement 2.
-Seismic interpretation was tied to data from exploration well 7816/12-1 in Reindalspasset (Figure 1a-b; Eide et al., 1991) and time-depth conversion of well data is based on checkshots from Equinor and Store Norske Spitsbergen Kulkompani.
-The well penetrated late Paleozoic-Mesozoic sedimentary rocks and ends at a depth of 2261 m with 54 m of uppermost Devonian-Mississippian strata of the Billefjorden Group.
+Seismic data in nearshore fjords in central Spitsbergen are from the Norwegian Petroleum Directorate and uninterpreted seismic lines are provided in Fig. S2.
+Seismic interpretation was tied to data from exploration well 7816/12-1 in Reindalspasset (Fig. 1a-b; Eide et al., 1991), and time-depth conversion of well data is based on checkshots from Equinor and Store Norske Spitsbergen Kulkompani.
+The well penetrated late Paleozoic-Mesozoic sedimentary rocks and ends at a depth of 2261 m with 54 m of uppermost Devonian- Mississippian strata of the Billefjorden Group.

-220 4.
-Results
+4 Results and interpretations

-4.1.
-Field and petrological data
+4.1 Field and petrological data

-4.1.1.
-Pyramiden
+4.1.1 Pyramiden

-In Pyramiden, a steeply east-dipping, N-S-striking brittle fault crops out in a gully below the entrance of the Russian coal mine (Figure 2).
-This fault is located half-way to the mine in the gully and crosscuts steeply east-dipping Lower Devonian sedimentary rocks of the Wood Bay Formation, which are involved into a large fold structure with Devonian bedding surfaces locally overturned to the east (Figure 2 and Figure 3a, and supplement 3).
-The fault shows meter-thick lenses of cataclastic fault rock (supplement 1).
-Devonian sedimentary rocks are dominated by poorly deformed quartz crystals showing undulose extinction and limited recrystallization (supplement 1), whereas cataclastic fault rock shows distributed fractures with little (centimeter-scale) to no displacement.
+In Pyramiden, a steeply east-dipping, N-S-striking brittle fault crops out in a gully below the entrance of the Russian coal mine (Fig. 3).
+This fault is located half-way to the mine in the gully and crosscuts steeply east-dipping Lower Devonian sedimentary rocks of the Wood Bay Formation (Fig. 2), which are incorporated into a large fold structure with Devonian bedding surfaces locally overturned to the east (Figs. 3, 4a, and S3).
+The fault shows meter-thick lenses of cataclastic fault rock (Fig. S1).
+Devonian sedimentary rocks are dominated by poorly deformed quartz crystals showing undulose extinction and limited recrystallization (Fig. S1), whereas cataclastic fault rock shows distributed fractures with little (centimeter-scale) to no displacement.

-There is no trace of Proterozoic basement rocks in this area although field studies and geological maps suggest that Proterozoic basement was thrusted over Lower Devonian strata along the Balliolbreen Fault (McCann, 1993; McCann and Dallmann, 1996; Piepjohn et al., 1997; Dallmann et al., 1999, 2004; Bergh et al., 2011; svalbardkartet.npolar.no).
-Sample preparation for thin sectioning actually proved problematic for Devonian sedimentary rocks located in the hanging wall of the presumed fault, which resulted in misleading thick sections showing quartz crystals resembling pyroxenes (supplement 1).
-Thus, it is more likely that earlier maps showing exclusively Devonian-Mississippian sedimentary rocks of the Wood Bay Formation and Billefjorden Group below the mine entrance by Harland et al. (1974), Aakvik (1981), Lamar et al. (1986), and Trust Arktikugol (1988; Sirotkin, pers. comm.
-2019) are correct.
+There is no trace of Proterozoic basement rocks in this area although field studies and geological maps suggest that Proterozoic basement rock was thrust over Lower Devonian strata along the Balliolbreen Fault (McCann, 1993; McCann and Dallmann, 1996; Piepjohn et al., 1997; Dallmann et al., 1999, 2004; Bergh et al., 2011; https://svalbardkartet.npolar. no, last access: 6 May 2021).
+Sample preparation for thin sectioning actually proved problematic for Devonian sedimentary rocks (quartzitic sandstone) located in the hanging wall of the presumed fault, which resulted in misleading thick sections showing quartz crystals resembling pyroxenes (Fig. S1).
+Thus, it is more likely that earlier maps showing exclusively Devonian-Mississippian sedimentary rocks of the Wood Bay Formation and Billefjorden Group (Fig. 2) below the mine entrance by Harland et al. (1974), Aakvik (1981), Lamar et al. (1986), and Trust Arktikugol (unpublished data; Alexander Sirotkin, personal communication, 2019) are correct.